open-services/open-services/README.md

 enough value to be funded, will help fund the service.

-One of the first Open Services is Open-Registry, a public package registry that serves software engineers with neccessary infrastructure to share code between different projects and package managers.
+One of the first Open Services is Open-Registry, a public package registry that serves software engineers with necessary infrastructure to share code between different projects and package managers.

 Other Open Services are in the `Evaluating` phase.

 Open Services are similar to "Open Startups" but without the for-profit motive that a company has.
-Open Startups refers to openess and sharing of statistics publicy, but Open Services goes one step further and declares that the Open Service is explicitly not about earning profit but about providing value for all it's users and open to the community to own and contribute to.
+Open Startups refers to openness and sharing of statistics publicly, but Open Services goes one step further and declares that the Open Service is explicitly not about earning profit but about providing value for all it's users and open to the community to own and contribute to.